webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

 }
 ```

-Then we need to create an index buffer
+Then we need to create an index buffer:

 ```js
 -  const { vertexData, numVertices } = createCircleVertices({